Can You Overdose on Xanax?

 As patients progress, they may move to outpatient services, which offer flexibility while maintaining a high level of care.
 This allows people to continue their recovery journey while reintegrating into their daily lives.

-With a success rate that stands out in the field, the Wisconsin Recovery Institute is dedicated to helping people overcome addiction and achieve lasting sobriety.
+With a success rate that stands out in the field, the Wisconsin Recovery Institute in Fond du Lac is dedicated to helping people overcome addiction and achieve lasting sobriety.
 If you or someone you care about is battling Xanax addiction, reach out to us.
 Together, let’s embark on the journey towards a more promising tomorrow.

 Wisconsin Recovery Institute